Looking for the best nootropics for traders? I was too, so hopefully this post will point you in the right direction.

 They won't make you an instant trading genius like Bradley Cooper's character in Limitless.

-Based on my experience, if you are interested in getting started with the best nootropics, Neuro1 and CILTEP worked best for me.
 However, before you try anything, be sure to do a lot of research and be aware of the most commonly reported downsides.

 Manufacturers of these products can hide their complete ingredients list behind the blanket “proprietary blend” listing.
 So be sure that you are reasonably sure that a company is using safe, high-quality ingredients.